rancoud/Database/README.md

 | username | varchar(255) |  |
 | ranking | int(8) |  |

-In the table we have thoses datas:
+In the table we have these data:

 | id | username | ranking |
 | --- | --- | --- |